 However, the term hacker has been extended to include non-criminal and even polite computer users.
 Today, the term hacker is divided into 3 categories of computer users: “Black Hat ”,“White Hat ”,“ Gray Hat ”and“ Script Kiddie ”.
 We could add the likeable category of Hacktivists but we consider that it is included in the category of White Hat.

-This is the classic definition of a hacker: a computer user who deliberately seeks to destroy or commit theft in other people.
+This is the classic definition of a hacker: a computer user who deliberately seeks to hack or steal other people's networks.
 This classic type of hacker is also known as “Black Hat hacker ”, due to his malicious motives.
 The Black Hat they are gifted technical users, but malicious and motivated by feelings of power and petty bourgeois revenge.
 They are electronic villains, in every sense of the word, and have the same personality traits as teenagers who break the windows of a bus for personal satisfaction.

 The Black Hat hackers are known for the following common cyber crimes:

-• Distortion of web pages by taking control and replacing its main photos with rude slogans.
+- Distorting websites by taking control and replacing the main photos of the page with rude slogans.

 2) White Hat "Ethical Hackers" Network Security Specialists

 A different category of hackers.
 The White Hat hackers have honest, or at least benign, incentives.
-A White Hat Ethical Chippers is a talented user in computer security used to help in computer networks.
+A White Hat Ethical Chippers is a talented computer security user used to help protect computer networks.
 The White Hat Ethical Hackers may be former black hats who work as security guards in a company.
-The Ethical Hackers they are usually motivated by a steady salary, but there are those who do it just as a hobby with no salary at all.
-It is not surprising to see ethical hackers spend their salary on very expensive computers in their personal life so that they can play online games after .
+The Ethical Hackers usually motivated by a fixed salary, but there are also those who do it only from hobbies without any salary.
+It is no surprise to see ethical hackers spend their wages on very expensive computers in their personal lives so they can play online games after work.

 We mentioned above that White Hat can only be done as a hobby.
 Something similar is the "Academic Hackers" = the Creative Computer Artists